Keynote at Big Sky festival 2007, Geraldton, Western Australia Ladies and Gentlemen, Good morning!

 I’m thinking of how the literary machinery and the book trade and the education system we have inherited replicates many imbalances and preconceptions --- what is good or bad writing, what are proper styles, subjects and themes, what constitutes a genre, and also who wins awards, who gets grants, what sells, to whom and where.

 So literature can be about what you keep in and what you keep out -- “good fences make good neighbours”.
 But it has also been an instrument of resistance and erasure; just as often a wrecking ball to social pretensions and preconceptions, speaking truth to power, writing against the grain, against empire, writing against the boundaries of race, class, wealth and sex.
 Gender benders, genre benders.
 Satire, parody, underground zines, beatniks, small presses, smuggled books, furtive pleasures.
+The history of censorship is about as old as the history of writing, and today books are still being banned or removed from libraries and schools, because they are seen to be dangerous, or inflammatory, or blasphemous, or politically incorrect, or just too “exciting”.
+And then you have alternative media such as the internet coming up to fill that thirst to speak, to share and to be heard.

 Sometimes attitudes change in the space of a generation --- for better and for worse.
 Sometimes it can take decades and centuries.

+So there’s the idea of literature as a cultural and intellectual and social frontier to be guarded or breached.
 But I want to make a case for the value of literature as an indeterminate space, a transit hall, where to quote Filippino poet Marne Kilates, “between our arrivals and our departures, it is a strangely guiltless territory”.

 I believe a lot of the attraction and power of literature --- from epic poetry to erotic romances to science fiction to crime writing -- comes from its qualities as a transitional space, a memory buffer, a playground, a sandbox of ideas, emotions, situations and choices; a dressing room of alternative identities; a way of playing gods and monsters without guilt.